dhlab-epfl/autoepidoc/README.md

 If you have issues you can follow this [official tutorial](https://dev.mysql.com/doc/mysql-getting-started/en).

+Your data must follow the format presented in the `dummy_data` folder.

 Then clone the repository and navigate to it via the terminal.
 Install the necessary Python libraries :
 ```
 pip install -r requirements.txt